top of page

 Current:

-• FCA advises consumers who have concerns to make a complaint now.
+The FCA advises consumers to make a complaint now to protect their position.

 What should I do now?